takumif/mahjong-tile-picker/README.md

 麻雀牌ピッカー

-A small JavaScript library for choosing mahjong tiles on a website.
+A small JavaScript library for choosing mahjong tiles on a web page.
 Take a look at the `typescript` branch for the code in TypeScript.

 ![Screen recording](recording.gif)